In this article you will find the following:

 If only uninstalling Mac apps was as easy as dragging their icons to the Trash!
 Alas, it’s not.
 If you uninstall apps on your Mac incorrectly, the installation files will remain on your hard disk, occupying valuable storage space.

-Yes, apps with a convenient automatic uninstaller do exist, but this feature is not provided everywhere; in most cases, you need to take a few extra steps to remove an app from your Mac completely.
+Yes, apps with a convenient automatic uninstaller do exist, but this feature isn't provided everywhere; in most cases, you need to take a few extra steps to remove an app from your Mac completely.

 Correctly uninstalling a Mac app not only frees up space on your hard drive but it also improves your Mac’s performance and speed.